notification-icon

 Health & Fitness

-When is the best time for Nepal honey hunting?
+When is the best time for Honey Hunting in Nepal?

 Most Asked Questions by Travellers

-Himalayan Mad honey is formed by bees that prey on rhododendron flowers, which provides it its psychoactive effects.
+The honey provides psychoactive effects.
 Rhododendrons and other evergreen flowering plants that grow in temperate, mountainous contain chemicals called grayanotoxins.
+We will get it from the mountainous village of Nepal during our honey hunting in Nepal.

-The Mad Honey comes from the Annapurna regions of Nepal. this is also referred to as “cliff honey” by the local honey hunters within the mountains of Nepal.
+The Mad Honey comes from the Annapurna region of Nepal.
+This region is also called “cliff honey” by the local honey hunters within the mountains of Nepal.
+You can get it from our honey hunting in Nepal package.

 Mad Honey Nepal has various health benefits: